LiorSinai/liorsinai.github.io/_posts/2023-01-04-denoising-diffusion-3-guidance.md

 {% endhighlight %}

 Next is the implementation of classifier-free guidance through equation $\ref{eq:classifier-free-guidance}$.
 This code calculates both the conditioned noise and the unconditioned noise at the same time.
-The labels for all the unconditioned noise samples are all set to 1.
 {% highlight julia %}
 function _classifier_free_guidance(
     diffusion::GaussianDiffusion,